discover & work in

 Restaurants and cafes celebrate the coastline with quality ingredients and beach resorts provide fantastic points to rest on the coastline and overlook the sparkling water.
 Listen to the haunting sounds of the Sea Organ, witness the changing lights of the Sun Salutation installation, walk past the cafes on the seaside promenade, or visit one of the oldest universities in Europe.
 Zadar is unlike any other city in Croatia.

 Zadar feels more like a contemporary city than a preserved Old-World town.
 If you prefer the cobblestone streets and church spires of medieval Europe or want the glamorous architecture of the Venetian Republic, Zadar can feel a world away.
 At the same time, the contemporary shops and restaurants can add a much needed comfort in a distant country that makes it a little easier to settle into the culture when visiting for an extended period of time.
+Whether interested in Zadar or one of the other top places to visit in Croatia, find the answers you need with the information you should know before your Croatia trip.

 Find the Croatia Destinations Right for Your Workation